-To proclaim the Gospel of Jesus Christ through his saving death and resurrection by calling, forming and sending disciples.
+To proclaim the Gospel of Jesus Christ through his saving death and resurrection by calling, forming and sending disciples to go and make new disciples.
 As a people, we are called to encounter Jesus and grow as disciples through the sacramental life of the Church.

-Synod insights
+Synod Insights

-n all, eight main mission areas were addressed by the delegates and observers: Liturgy, Cultural Diversity, Evangelization, Formation, Catholic Social Teaching, Marriage and Family, Stewardship and Leadership.
+In all, eight main mission areas were addressed by the delegates and observers: Liturgy, Cultural Diversity, Evangelization, Formation, Catholic Social Teaching, Marriage and Family, Stewardship and Leadership.
 In all of these areas, the work of the Synod focused on the need for our local Church to renew and emphasize: the desire to know about the faith (catechesis), the need to be formed (formation), and how we practice our faith (praxis).